jhu-arch/arch-tutorial/Virtual.rst

 Conda-Pack
 ^^^^^^^^^^
-=conda-pack`_ is a command line tool for creating relocatable conda environments.
+`conda-pack`_ is a command line tool for creating relocatable conda environments.
 This is useful for deploying code in a consistent environment, potentially in a location where python/conda is not installed.

 **Install via conda**